-As a part of Pacific Standard Time: LA/LA (Latin American & Latino Art in LA), CB1 Gallery is pleased to present «Vida, pasíon y muerte» by Lorenzo Hurtado Segovia.
+In conjunction with the Pacific Standard Time: LA/LA Participating Gallery Program, CB1 Gallery is pleased to present «Vida, pasión y muerte» by Lorenzo Hurtado Segovia.
 Known for his Papel tejido (woven paper) works, the exhibition marks a turn toward figuration and drawing.
 This exhibition introduces Hurtado Segovia's sculptural work with an emphasis on traditional woodworking techniques, continuing his explorations of pattern and textile influences.

 Hurtado Segovia’s art is rooted in craft traditions with themes of art history, personal anecdotes, Christian theology, and ethnographic motifs.
 Although founded in painting, his work incorporates various materials and techniques including beads, paper, embroidery, weaving, and carpentry.
 The resulting aesthetic is an intricate and multilayered synthesis of figuration, abstraction, and decoration.
 Hurtado Segovia brings spiritual themes into the contemporary art world as a relevant subject of discourse.
 He attempts to redefine Christian themes and open up a conversation that is reinvigorated by points of view that depart from conservative dogma.
 The work is inspired by the myriad ways beliefs are represented through ritual and artifact.